-For all the moms that love to shop, tell dad to watch the kids for a couple hours while you can shop on the luxurious street of Via Del Corso.
+For all the moms that love to shop, tell dad to watch the kids for a couple hours while you can enjoy the luxurious street of Via Del Corso.
 If dad can’t handle the kids that long, take your family to Little Big Town which is not far from Via Del Corso.
 Little Big Town is the largest kids’ store in Italy with over 1000 square meters of toys, games, and musical instruments on three floors.
 Bioparco is a great destination for kids that are intrigued by animals.
 The Rome Zoo within Villa Borghese perimeter has a fantastic Noah’s Ark-shaped playground with several ramps, rope bridges, slides and tunnels.
-This park does have an entrance fee and children must be taller than 3 ft.
-There is also bars and restaurants such as Casina del Lago and Santa Margherita.
+This park does have an entrance fee.
+Villa Borghese is one of the biggest parks in Rome and you will definitely need a break at some point – luckily there are bars and restaurants such as Casina del Lago and Santa Margherita.
 In the City Center, bars and restaurants are located on most streets.

 Testaccio is a working class neighborhood full of life.
 For families that are looking to shop for top quality Italian produce, there is Gastronomia Volpetti.
-Gastronomia Volpetti is full choices such as: pizza, sandwiches, cheese, and meats.
+Gastronomia Volpetti is full of choices such as: pizza, sandwiches, cheese, and meats.
 Another option is to take the family to the open market in Piazza Testaccio.
 Here there is a center fountain surrounded by hole in the wall bakeries and Italian cuisines.
 The Piazza is also a great place to grab a bench and relax while the kids play in the spacious square.
 For an insider tip, Remo Pizza is another must eat location located in Santa Maria Liberatrice 44.
 It is considered by many to be the best Pizza in Rome.
-In Piazza Santa Maria Liberatrice, there is a playground for the kids.
-Also, in Testaccio, there is a 15 minute walk up the aventine hill.
+In Piazza Santa Maria Liberatrice, a wide square covered in green, there is a playground for the kids.
+Also, in Testaccio, there is a 15 minute walk up the Aventine hill.
 You will find the “keyhole” and a lovely park called giardino degli aranci which has fantastic views of Rome.
 This can be a great hike with the family on a late afternoon to watch the sunset.